Back to back: Thompson wins in miraculous fashion to claim 2nd straight championship - Shelby County Reporter

 With 9:16 remaining in the third quarter, he picked up the Tigers’ third fourth-down conversion in the game, and this time he sprinted 44 yards for a touchdown to put the Tigers up 21-13.

-Shortly after, Hardy’s punt from his own end zone gave the Tigers great field position at the Thompson 15-yard line, which led to another touchdown, this tie from J.T.
+Shortly after, Hardy’s punt from his own end zone gave the Tigers great field position at the Thompson 15-yard line, which led to another touchdown, this time from J.T.
 Rogers on a 3-yard run to make it 28-13 going into the fourth quarter.

-But Thompson made crucial defensive plays down the stretch with a fumble recovery from Jeremiah Alexander and an interception form Tony Mitchell to keep the Auburn offense at bay the rest of the night.
+But Thompson made crucial defensive plays down the stretch with a fumble recovery from Jeremiah Alexander and an interception from Tony Mitchell to keep the Auburn offense at bay the rest of the night.

 “Tre can lead.
 He’s our most versatile player,” Freeman said.
 “I felt with the way they were blitzing us tonight, he could handle that better than anyone else.
 I can’t say enough about Tre Roberson and the person he is.”